dkaenzig/Climate-Policy-Uncertainty-Index/README.md

 # Climate Policy Uncertainty and Sentiment Dataset

 ## Overview
 This dataset provides **monthly indices of climate policy uncertainty and sentiment**, together with the instrument and shock-series for climate policy uncertainty.
+For details on the construction of these indices, see [Gavriilidis, Känzig, Raghavan, and Stock, 2026](https://dkaenzig.github.io/diegokaenzig.com/Papers/gkrs_cpu.pdf).

 ## Files
 | File | Description |